Presbyterianism and homosexuality: Others

-Denominations against homosexual activity
+Denominations opposing homosexual activity

-Other American Presbyterian bodies, such as the Presbyterian Church in America, the Associate Reformed Presbyterian Church, and the Orthodox Presbyterian Church condemn same-sex sexual behavior as incompatible with Biblical morality, with the Presbyterian Church in America and Orthodox Presbyterian Church also viewing homosexual orientation as itself sinful.
+Other American Presbyterian bodies, such as the Presbyterian Church in America, the Evangelical Presbyterian Church (United States), the Associate Reformed Presbyterian Church, and the Orthodox Presbyterian Church condemn same-sex sexual behavior as incompatible with Biblical morality, with the Evangelical Presbyterian Church (United States), the Presbyterian Church in America, and the Orthodox Presbyterian Church also viewing homosexual orientation as itself sinful.

 In Australia, the Presbyterian Church of Australia, declared homosexual practices to be sin in 1994, while in 2007 it called on the government to amend the Sex Discrimination Act "in such a way as to prevent same-sex partners and singles from continuing to access artificial reproductive technology."

 In New Zealand the Presbyterian Church of Aotearoa New Zealand has debated homosexuality for many years.
 In 1985 its General Assembly declared "Homosexual acts are sinful."
 The most recent decision of the Assembly in 2004 declared "this church may not accept ...anyone involved in a sexual relationship outside of faithful marriage between a man and a woman," but added the lemma, "In relation to homosexuality... this ruling shall not prejudice anyone, who as at the date of this meeting, has been accepted for training, licensed ordained of inducted."

 In Brazil, the Presbyterian Church of Brazil (Igreja Presbiteriana do Brasil) is against gay practice.
 Given recent laws, the Presbyterian Church of Brazil published an article stating its position against these themes, leaving clear its opposition to both abortion (except those performed to save the life of the pregnant) and homosexuality.